 Ultimately, driving for results comes down to getting things done.

-So what is the best way to get things done?
+So what is the best way for you to get things done?
 Just do them!
 But when faced with regular and multiple distractions, this is sometimes a tall order.

 One way is to use a set of established best practices to achieve your objectives.
 And if you do not know how to design processes or workflows effectively, you can attend a relevant seminar or read books on total quality management or process re-engineering.

 Leo Babauta, the creator of the popular Zen Habits blog, explores some valuable techniques for how to get things done in his book Focus: a simplicity manifesto in the Age of Distraction.
-Babauta argues that the ability to focus is the key to overcoming the many challenges we face today – whether it’s getting fit, being productive at work or finding peace and happiness.
+Babauta argues that in order to overcome the many challenges we face today, the ability to focus is the key – whether it’s getting fit, being productive at work or finding peace and happiness.
 An improved ability to focus, he says, “will allow us to create in ways that perhaps we haven’t in years.
 It’ll allow us to slow down and find peace of mind.
 It’ll allow us to simplify and focus on less – on the essential things, the things that matter most.”

-So stop getting distracted and putting off those tricky tasks!
+So stop allowing yourself to get distracted!
 Create a schedule, find ways to focus and get into the ‘zone’ with your work.

 - What aspects of your work or life do you think you could be more focused on?
 How so?